Beverly Garland: Television success

 In 1962–1963, Garland was a regular on the CBS version of Stump the Stars.

 In 1963, she starred as “Leah”, a bar girl in the Long Branch who loses her fiancée then is revived in life in the Gunsmoke episode “The Odyssey of Jubal Tanner” (S8E36).

 She appeared in a season-one episode, "Smoke Screen", of The Fugitive.
 In the 1964–1965 television season, she co-starred as Ellie Collins on The Bing Crosby Show.
 She appeared in the 1968 feature film Pretty Poison, but is best known for playing suburban mothers on My Three Sons and Scarecrow and Mrs. King.

 In 1974, Garland went under the ape makeup for an episode of the Planet of the Apes television series.
 The episode was called "The Interrogation" and she played a rather cunning chimpanzee who tries, through brainwashing, to get answers from the captured Pete Burke.

 In the 1980s, she co-starred as Dotty West, the mother of Kate Jackson's character for the entire four-season run of the CBS television series Scarecrow and Mrs. King.
 She also featured in two episodes of Remington Steele as the mother of Laura Holt (played by series star Stephanie Zimbalist) in the early 1980s and in six episodes of Lois and Clark: The New Adventures of Superman as the mother of Lois Lane in the mid-1990s.
 Her decades of television guest appearances included episodes of Twilight Zone, Kung Fu, and The Mary Tyler Moore Show.

-On 7th Heaven, she appeared in nine episodes as Ginger Jackson, the stepmother of Annie Camden, opposite Graham Jarvis.
+On 7th Heaven (August 26, 1996 through May 8, 2006), she appeared in nine episodes as Ginger Jackson, the stepmother of Annie Camden, opposite Graham Jarvis.
 In addition to working with Peter Graves on 7th Heaven, Garland also starred opposite Graves's brother, James Arness, in four episodes of Gunsmoke.

+Radio

-On radio, she was an original player of the California Actors Radio Theatre, which often recorded its programs on the grounds of Garland's hotel in the Beverly Garland Little Theater, which was decorated with large movie posters from many of her feature films.
+On radio, she was an original player of the California Actors Radio Theatre, founded in 1984 by Peggy Webber, which often recorded its programs on the grounds of Garland's hotel in the Beverly Garland Little Theater, which was decorated with large movie posters from many of her feature films.